KDCube is built around apps

 Fast Local Bundle Prototyping

-KDCube supports a descriptor-driven local bundle workflow optimized for fast iteration.
+KDCube supports a descriptor-driven local bundle iteration loop optimized for fast changes.
 The intended loop is: initialize once from descriptors, edit the bundle locally under the mounted bundles root, then reload just that bundle without reinstalling the platform.

 # one-time initialization